Biden Will Ask Americans to Wear Masks for 100 Days

 President-elect Joe Biden, in a sign of how his administration will take a more proactive approach to managing the pandemic, announced on Thursday that he will ask Americans to wear face masks for the first 100 days of his presidency in order to help stop the spread of COVID-19.
 Then on Friday, the Centers for Disease Control published a new guidance recommending “universal mask use” for Americans whenever they are outside their homes.

-Biden, appearing Thursday on CNN with Vice-president-elect Kamala Harris for their first joint interview since winning the election, explained that he thought mass mask-wearing among Americans for a limited period of time would make a big difference in how the pandemic will transpire.
+Biden, appearing Thursday on CNN with Kamala Harris for their first joint interview since winning the election, explained that he thought mass mask-wearing among Americans for a limited period of time would make a big difference in how the pandemic will transpire.
 “Just 100 days to mask, not forever,” he told CNN’s Jake Tapper.
 “I think we’ll see a significant reduction if that occurs — with vaccinations and masking — to drive down the numbers considerably.”

 It seems clear, however, that it would just be a widely publicized request — not a mask mandate, as Biden has previously discussed.
 Indeed, Biden may lack the authority to mandate mask-wearing nationwide to begin with; instead, he confirmed on CNN, he will mandate masks in all federal buildings and on interstate public transportation.